tweag/linear-base/examples/README.md

  * `Foreign`
    * These are examples of explicitly allocating off the GC heap's memory and on the system heap's memory.
+ * `Compact`
+   * These are examples of using compact regions through the destination-passing style interface.